 - Hair cloning – This is a revolutionizing technique for cloning hair, which is not yet available.
 It involves cloning hair in a lab and injecting them into the balding area to boost hair growth.

 It’s important you ask a hair loss doctor what’s the best hair restoration option for you as some of the above-described methods may not be safe or effective.
-At Care4Hair we use the latest NeoGraft hair transplant technology and PRP for hair loss.
+At Care4Hair we use the latest NeoGraft hair transplant technology .
 We combine these two surgical and non-surgical procedures to achieve optimal results.

 Contact us for an effective hair loss solution in Miami